zseta/python-opensea/README.md

-# Python 3 wrapper for the OpenSea NFT API
+# OpenSea NFT API Python 3 wrapper
 This an API wrapper library for the [OpenSea API](https://docs.opensea.io/reference/api-overview) written in Python 3.

 The library provides a simplified interface to fetch a diverse set of NFT data points from OpenSea.